ni/measurement-plugin-service-extension-example/README.md

 ### Note

-- Using a discovery service to dynamically resolve the service location is advantageous over using a fixed port number because fixed port numbers can lead to conflicts and are less adaptable to changes in the network environment.
+- Using the discovery service to dynamically resolve the service location is preferred over a static port number as the port number may result in a conflict and are less adaptable to changes in the network environment.
-- Dynamic resolution allows services to be relocated or scaled across different machines without requiring changes to the client configuration, ensuring more robust and maintainable deployments.
+- Dynamic resolution of the services' port number allows services to be relocated or scaled across different machines without requiring changes to the client configuration, ensuring more robust and maintainable deployments.

 The following **flow chart** outlines the steps required to create a user-defined service and registering it with the NI Discovery service .